-I am an anxiety and OCD therapist specializing in treating children through adults.
-I previously trained at Anxiety Solutions during my graduate studies and loved the work so much that I was beyond excited to get the opportunity to come back as an employee.
+I am an anxiety and OCD therapist and I love helping people overcome anxiety!
+I previously trained at Anxiety Solutions during my graduate studies and loved the work so much that I was beyond excited to get the opportunity to come back.

 A big part of what I have loved about Exposure Therapy is how effectively it can change people’s lives and the honor it has been to help people go through those transformative experiences.
 I particularly enjoy helping my clients come up with creative steps to reduce suffering in their lives in meaningful ways.